 Are these steps different for continuous data replication?

 The only difference is in the last step (the production environment switchover), which is absent for continuous data replication.
 Your data replication task will run until you change or terminate it.

 Yes.
 AWS Database Migration Service has a variety of metrics displayed in the AWS Management Console.
 It provides an end-to-end view of the data replication process, including diagnostic and performance data for each point in the replication pipeline.
 AWS Database Migration Service also integrates with other AWS services such as CloudTrail and CloudWatch Logs.
-Customers can also leverage the AWS Database Migration Service API and CLI to integrate with their existing tools or build custom monitoring tools to suit their specific needs.
+Customers can also leverage the AWS Database Migration Service API and AWS Command Line Interface (AWS CLI) to integrate with their existing tools or build custom monitoring tools to suit their specific needs.

 AWS Database Migration Service provides a provisioning API that allows creating a replication task directly from your development environment, or scripting their creation at scheduled times during the day.
 The service API and CLI allows developers and database administrators to automate the creation, restart, management and termination of replication tasks.